gSchool/DNA-release-2/03-Phase-2/03-outcomes-over-outputs.md

 ## Objectives and Key Results (OKRs)

+OKRs like Kanbans are a tool that can be used by you and your organization.
+Even if you are familiar please use this section as a refresher.
+If this is a new concept for you, we hope this provides a good foundation and explanation of why they are used.

 What is the goal?
 What questions need to be answered?
 One way we can look at understanding this is by creating Objective Key Results (OKRs).

 ![Path and Goal](__images/03_04_okr_goal.png)